For the complete documentation index, see llms.txt.

 Why Iterative Drafting Matters

 Diplomatic language must be precise and nuanced to avoid misunderstandings or unintended offense.
-Iterative drafting helps prevent ambiguity and enhances the document’s impact by carefully choosing words and framing arguments.
+Iterative drafting helps prevent ambiguity and enhances the document’s Impact by carefully choosing words and framing arguments.
 It also allows for the integration of new information or shifts in political context, which is crucial in dynamic negotiation environments.

 Iterative Drafting vs Single-Pass Writing